jaspector

 Building Services lobby hours are 8 a.m. to 4 p.m.
 Monday through Thursday; remote services are available daily; exact inspection windows are not posted on the main page

-Typical inspection sequence: Footing and foundation, under-slab or underground work, framing and rough trades, insulation and cover inspections where applicable, then finals
+Typical sequence: Footing and foundation, under-slab or underground work, framing and rough trades, insulation and cover inspections where applicable, then finals

-Do I need a building permit in unincorporated Washington County, OR?
+01 Do I need a building permit in unincorporated Washington County, OR?

 New construction and most structural, plumbing, mechanical, electrical, demolition, and similar regulated work.
 County code also ties many projects to separate planning or grading review.

-How much does a building permit cost in unincorporated Washington County, OR?
+02 How much does a building permit cost in unincorporated Washington County, OR?

+Building permit fees in unincorporated Washington County, OR are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Washington County fee schedule pages show schedule-based minimums by permit type; an older county fee table visible in current search indexing shows a $130 minimum mechanical permit, but applicants should use the current FY 2025-26 county fee PDF for active charges..
 Fees are calculated as: Mixed.
 Valuation-based for many structural permits, schedule-based for trade permits, plus state surcharge and county add-on fees..
 Plan check fee: Applies where plan review is required..

-How do I apply for a building permit in unincorporated Washington County, OR?
+03 How do I apply for a building permit in unincorporated Washington County, OR?

-1. Confirm parcel jurisdiction and any current planning constraints before filing, especially for grading, floodplain, drainage hazard, wildfire, natural resource, or rural-area development issues.
+To apply for a building permit in unincorporated Washington County, OR, follow these steps: 1.
+Confirm parcel jurisdiction and any current planning constraints before filing, especially for grading, floodplain, drainage hazard, wildfire, natural resource, or rural-area development issues.
 2. Select the correct permit path.
 County self-service BDAS is for electrical, plumbing, mechanical, prescriptive solar, and NFPA 13 sprinkler affidavit permits; most other permits start with an emailed application or homeowner in-person intake.
 3. Submit the application and required forms.
 County staff create the permit record and send payment and upload instructions.
 4. Upload plans to ProjectDox when plan review is required and respond to correction notices until approved.
 5. Pay remaining permit fees online or through county payment channels.
 6. Receive issued permit documents, keep approved plans on site, and complete inspections through the county system.

-How long does it take to get a building permit in unincorporated Washington County, OR?
+04 How long does it take to get a building permit in unincorporated Washington County, OR?

-What work is exempt from building permits in unincorporated Washington County, OR?
+05 What work is exempt from building permits in unincorporated Washington County, OR?

-How do I schedule a building inspection in unincorporated Washington County, OR?
+06 How do I schedule a building inspection in unincorporated Washington County, OR?

-Inspections can be scheduled via: Public Permitting and Services portal, IVR inspection line, and SelecTXT text scheduling.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Washington County, OR via: Public Permitting and Services portal, IVR inspection line, and SelecTXT text scheduling.